csiro-robotics/P-GAT/README.md

 ## Model training
 We use `training/train.py` to train the model.

-The default configuration is in the `attentional_graph/config/defaults.py`.
+The default configuration is in the `attentional_graph/config_init/defaults.py`.
 The customised configuration is applied via configuration files in format of YAML.
-The example of config file in YAML can be found in `configs/training_config.yml`.
+An example of config file in YAML can be found in `configs/training_config.yml`.

-The example of training command is:
+An example of training command is:
 ```
 python training/train.py --config <path-to-config>/training_config.yml
 ```